sandervandevelde/iot-workshop/CommandsTTN.md

     ```

 18. There is just one thing left to do: we have to fill in the Azure IoT Hub security policy connection string.
 To send commands back, we have to proof we are authorized to do this
-19. In the Azure Function, replace '[IOT HUB connection string]' your *remembered* IoT Hub `Connection String-primary key`
+19. In the Azure Function, replace '[IOT HUB connection string]' with your *remembered* IoT Hub `Connection String-primary key`
-20. Recompile again succesfully
+20. Selsect `Save` and recompile again succesfully

 Now, the Azure Function is ready to receive data about devices which simulate 'faulty machines'.
 And it can send commands back to 'repair' the 'machines'.